1stthomas/ht7-test/README.md

 ## Testing

-Trigger the unit tests with following CLI command:
+Run the unit tests with following CLI command:

 ```sh